runningskull/markula/README.md

 - github-styled preview
 - saves content to localStorage so you don't lose it

-check the dev tools for configuration options!
+check the dev console for configuration options!

 ## Dev